9dots/9dots.io-pages/OjXYhBK.md

 - What are things that I don’t like to do?
 - How could a robot help you do these things?

-### EXPLORE
+### EXPLORE:
 _If you could design any robot, what would it be?_
-Students will write a small description of your dream robot, using items brainstormed in guided research.
+Students will write a small description of their dream robot, using items brainstormed in guided research.